 – Windows Media (.wmv) format (acceptable, but not recommended)

-Any file format not mentioned above will not be considered and immediately disqualified.
+Any file format not mentioned above will not be considered immediately disqualified.
 This includes MPEG-1, Real Media, or the use of any video codec in a video file other than DivX, Lagarith, UTCodec, H.264, or XviD.
 All video submissions not in AVC/H.264 format will be converted to that format for playback at the convention, including HEVC/H.265, so we encourage all entrants to use one of the top two video formats on the list if at all possible.
 If you need assistance with the technical requirements, please contact the AMV Contest Coordinator ( email@example.com ) and we can try to work out an acceptable solution.

 As we use HDMI projectors, acceptable frame rates for your videos are 23.976fps, 29.97fps, and 60fps.
 Any other frame rates will be converted to fit one of these frame rates.